Short Stories of France (3)

 Survey of the development of French cinema from World War II to the present day.
 Emphasis on the historical, sociopolitical, and aesthetic content of films screened.

 Credit not given for both this course and 01:420:308 or 01:175:306.

 Exploration of 20th-century French women writers in the social context of feminist theories of gender and the relation of theory to literary practice.

 Introduction to contemporary French intellectual trends, with emphasis on poststructuralist movements.
 Readings of such writers as Barthes, Derrida, Foucault, and Lacan.

-Survey of advanced problems of syntax in French and Francophone dialects and Creoles in conjunction with theoretical problems in linguistics.
+Study of problems in French and Francophone dialects and creoles in conjunction with theoretical problems in linguistics.